 By Hannah Statham

 Hannah Statham is The Boss at Media Mortar.
 She’s a heavy weight wordsmith, punching with puns, analogies and metaphors that leave readers wanting more.
-When she’s not refreshing her Instagram feed, you’ll find Hannah walking her rescue greyhound Olivia.
+When she’s not refreshing her Instagram feed, you’ll find Hannah searching for the best gnocchi in town.